mybuddymichael/linter-elm-make/README.md

 ## Useful Commands

-#### `Linter Elm Make: Set Main Path`
+#### `Linter Elm Make: Set Main Paths`
-Sets the main path of the project and saves it to `elm-package.json`.
+Sets the main paths of the project and saves it to `elm-package.json`.

 Example:
 ```
 "linter-elm-make": {
-  "mainPath": "Todo.elm"
+  "mainPaths": ["Todo.elm"]
 }
 ```
-The main path is only relevant if `Always Compile Main` is enabled.
+The main paths are only relevant if `Always Compile Main` is enabled.
 See [above](https://github.com/mybuddymichael/linter-elm-make#always-compile-main).

 #### `Linter Elm Make: Clear Project Build Artifacts`
 Deletes the `.elmi` and `.elmo` files in your project's build artifacts directory (e.g. elm-stuff/build-artifacts/0.17.0/user/project/1.0.0).
 This is useful after toggling `Lint On The Fly` and/or `Always Compile Main` to prevent confusing lint results.
 If using a work directory or temporary directory, the artifact files of that directory will also be deleted.